 A direct circular reference is when the formula contained in the cell refers to the cell the formula is in.

-In the formula bar, (1) the formula =SUM(C5:C15) is stored in (2) cell C15, as C15 is the location of the formula and also part of the formula, a (3) DIRECT circular reference is found, and the formula returns an answer of zero.
+Consider the example pictured below.
+In the formula bar, (1) the formula =SUM(C5:C15) is stored in (2) cell C15.
+As C15 is the location of the formula and also part of the formula, a (3) DIRECT circular reference is found, and the formula returns a zero.

-In the Ribbon, select Formulas > Formula Auditing > Error Checking > Circular References.
-The cell that contains the circular reference will be shown.
+- To find instances of the error, in the Ribbon, go to Formulas > Formula Auditing > Error Checking > Circular References.
+The cell that contains the circular reference is shown.

 Find Indirect Circular Reference

-An indirect circular reference is when a formula uses a cell that is referring back to itself, i.e., it indirectly refers back to its own cell.
+An indirect circular reference is when a formula uses a cell that refers back to itself.

-If you select $D$5, the Excel pointer will move to D5 so you can examine the formula in that cell.
+- If you select $D$5, the Excel pointer moves to D5 so you can examine the formula in that cell.

-Removing the formula in C2 and replacing it with a value will remove the circular references from Excel.
+- Removing the formula in C2 and replacing it with a value removes the circular references from Excel.

 Find Circular Reference Error in Google Sheets